juanboro/cync2mqtt/README.md

 ```

 ## MQTT Topics
+I recommend using a GUI like [mqqt-spy](https://github.com/eclipse/paho.mqtt-spy) to work with your MQTT broker.
+Below are some basic mosquitto command line topic examples.
+You need to also be subscribed with mosquitto command abvoe to see the responses.

 Get list of devices - publish 'get' to topic acyncmqtt/devices, i.e:
 ```shell
 mosquitto_pub  -h $mqttip -t 'acyncmqtt/devices' -m get